 Winner: Merino for comparable weight; Synthetic for warmth-to-cost ratio

-At equivalent weights, merino provides slightly better warmth — partly due to the exothermic moisture absorption described above.
+At equivalent weights, merino provides slightly better warmth — partly due to the exothermic moisture absorption described above, and partly because wool fibres trap heat in micro air pockets between the fibres.
 However, a 200-weight synthetic midlayer costs half what a comparable merino costs.

 Durability